Linho1150/Photo_album/README.md

 # Photo_album
 + just photo album
++ Read txt file (filename & date) > load all images in the list > show lightbox library when someone clicks on an image
 # Photo_album source
 + Load all images in a folder with vanila.js
 	- https://stackoverflow.com/questions/11144261/javascript-how-to-load-all-images-in-a-folder